CSUFTitanRover/TitanRover2018/rover/core/process-manager/README.md

 # and edit the variable:
 # interface = "wlp3s0"
 # on line 10, to an interface that you have on your machine.
-# once you change that, iftop.py will work on startup (which is the screen session "speed")
+# once you change that, iftop.py will work on startup (which is running in the screen session "speed")
 ```